nikcleju/ESDM_Course/Projects/old/P3_ATM_orig.md

 7. If an operation is OK, then:
     - To release the money, set the ReleaseMoney output to the amount value
-    - Set the output UpdateAccountMoney to the amount of money remaining in the account
+    - Set the output SetAccountMoney to the amount of money remaining in the account
     - To release the card, activate the ReleaseCard boolean output
     - Wait 10 seconds after releasing the card, before starting any new operation.